 For more information on our tour leaders, click here.

 See the Dates & Prices for which guide is accompanying you on your tour.

 We travel in small groups, for Japan there is a minimum of 8 and maximum of 12 travelers.
 The Travel is confirmed to depart if at least the minimum number of travelers have made a booking.
 In some cases Samsara Vegan Travels can decide to confirm the departure, even if the required minimum number of travelers has not been reached.

 * Travels to Japan are subject to changes in exchange rates for the Japanese Yen.
 For significant changes we reserve the right to charge these changes to the traveler no later than 20 days before departure.
 In accordance with Article 10 of our Terms and Conditions the traveler will be reimbursed for the price difference if the difference is in the traveler's advantage.

-These travels are covered by STO Garant (Foundation Take Over - Travel Guarantee) for EU residents.
-The information on this website is in Dutch only, for a detailed description in English of the Travel Guarantee, refer to Terms and Conditions.
+For EU residents, all our Travels are covered by STO Garant (Foundation Take Over - Travel Guarantee).
+(The information on this website is in Dutch only, for a detailed description in English of the Travel Guarantee, refer to the Terms and Conditions.)

 If you already know you want to visit every attraction on the program, you might as well order our “Entrance fee” package with your booking.
 You pay a one time fee of € 80,- and we will take care of your admission tickets for the following sights: